Key takeaways

 The application process is broadly similar across states, with state-specific variations in the questions asked and the documentation required.
 The five steps below cover the common path.

-1. 1Determine where the LLC has nexus.
+- 1Determine where the LLC has nexus.
 Physical nexus comes from employees, inventory, an office, or regular in-person business activity in the state.
-Economic nexus comes from crossing a state's revenue or transaction threshold, with $100K in annual revenue or 200 transactions per year as the most common threshold.
+Economic nexus comes from crossing a state's revenue or transaction threshold; $100K in annual revenue is the most common threshold, with some states also using a 200-transaction test (though many have removed or are phasing out the transaction-based trigger).
 Both kinds of nexus trigger a sales tax permit obligation.
 The seven-state table below summarizes the thresholds for save office locations.

-2. 2Gather the documentation.
-Standard requirements are the LLC's EIN, the LLC's legal name and entity type, the business address with USPS commercial classification, the NAICS code for the LLC's primary activity, the names and SSNs (or ITINs for non-resident owners) of officers or members above a certain ownership threshold, and a short description of products or services sold.
+- 2Gather the documentation.
+Standard requirements are the LLC's EIN, the LLC's legal name and entity type, the business address with USPS commercial classification, the North American Industry Classification System (NAICS) code for the LLC's primary activity, the names and SSNs (or Individual Taxpayer Identification Numbers (ITINs) for non-resident owners) of officers or members above a certain ownership threshold, and a short description of products or services sold.
 The full requirements vary by state.

-3. 3File the application online.
+- 3File the application online.
 Almost every state has an online portal for sales tax permit registration.
-The application takes 15-30 minutes for a single-state filing.
+Single-state filings typically take 15 to 45 minutes.
 Multi-state filings can be batched through the Streamlined Sales Tax (SST) program for the 24 states that participate, but most LLCs file each state separately.

-4. 4Wait for the permit number.
-Same-day issuance for clean applications, 4-6 weeks for applications flagged for review.
+- 4Wait for the permit number.
+Issuance is often same-day for clean applications and can extend to several weeks for applications flagged for review.
 The most common reason for review is an address mismatch between the application and the IRS EIN records, which is fixed by re-filing IRS Form 8822-B if the address recently changed.

 Sales tax software handles the rates, not the permits